Additional /datacompare arguments

 /datacompare /source connection:"Data Source=demo\SQLEXPRESS02;Initial Catalog=DC1;Integrated Security=True" /target connection:"Data Source=demo\SQLEXPRESS02;Initial Catalog=DC2;Integrated Security=True" /sync:"D:\compare_result.sql"

-4. Compare and synchronize data using settings from the file, do not generate comments in the synchronization script, turn off dml triggers during synchronization; generate a report to the specified file in the HTML format:
+4. Compare and synchronize data using settings from the file, do not generate comments in the synchronization script, turn off DML triggers during synchronization; generate a report to the specified file in the HTML format:

-/datacompare /compfile:"DC1vsDC2.dcomp" /nocomments:yes /nodml:yes /report:"report.txt" /reportformat:HTML /sync
+/datacompare /compfile:"DC1vsDC2.dcomp" /nocomments:yes /nodml:yes /report:"report.html" /reportformat:HTML /sync

 5. Compare and synchronize data using settings from a file.
 Synchronize Lob columns using files: